int

 A -0,59%

 Now let's talk about the odds of the dealer forming a particular final combination of cards.
 As a general rule of thumb in blackjack, the dealer must draw a card at sixteen and stop at seventeen points.
-These rules can vary slightly in some varieties of the game, but we'll go with the classic version.
+These rules can vary slightly in some game varieties, but we'll go with the classic version.

-As you can see from the table, the dealer overcalls more than twenty-eight percent of the time.
-If it does not happen, then most often he has twenty points, and the chances of a blackjack are the same as the player - 4.8%.
+As you can see from the table, the dealer busts more than twenty-eight percent of the time.
+If this does not happen, the croupier usually has twenty points, and his chances of a blackjack are the same as the player's —4.8%.

 21 (of three or more cards) 7,36%